Dawod-G/ENSEA_Typst-Template/volt-lab-ensea/-draft/template-lab.typ

   set document(author: AUTHORS, title: TITLE)

-  set page(paper: "a4", margin: auto, number-align: center)
+  set page(paper: "a4", margin: auto)

   // if "weak: true", the page break is skipped if the current page is already empty set pagebreak(weak: true)